JMarkstrom/yubikey-removal-behavior/readme.md

 ## Disable the functionality
 The application can be "disabled" by changing the ```removalOption``` registry key to ```0``` or ```Disabled``` using Group Policy or local registry.

-**Note**: toggling the registry setting does not deactivate or uninstall the application.
+**Note**: Toggling the registry setting does not deactivate or uninstall the application.

 ## Uninstalling the app
 The application can be uninstalled from **Add/Remove Programs**, using **GPO** or **MDM**.